Turn of phrase

 A distinctive spoken or written expression.

 'Turn of phrase' is a commonplace but rather odd expression - in what sense can a phrase be 'turned'?
-Ladies are, or at least used to be, sometimes described as having 'well-turned' legs/thighs/ankles, but that derives from an allusion to the symmetry and precision of wood turning, which hardly seems appropriate for an abstract entity like a phrase.
+Ladies are, or at least used to be, sometimes described as having 'well-turned' legs/thighs/ankles, but that derives from an allusion to the symmetry and precision of wood turning.

 What is a phrase anyway?
 Well, there's no exact definition and so it depends on who you ask.
 Had you been around in 1530 when the word 'phrase' was coined, you would have been wise not to have asked the language scholar John Palsgrave.
 It was he who first put the word into print but, confusingly, gave two differing examples of its meaning.
 Palsgrave's aim was to help Englishmen to learn to speak French and to that end he published Lesclarcissement de la Langue Francoyse, the first grammar of the French language.

 Palsgrave illustrated the meaning of the word 'phrase' by giving examples of phrases in English with their French equivalents.

 "Whan all is doone and sayd, pour tout potaige - a phrasis."

 In that illustration he was using the meaning of the word as we now understand it, that is, 'a small group or collocation of words expressing a single notion; a common or idiomatic expression'.
 That 'collection of words' definition of 'phrase' is hardly unambiguous and could just as well be used for 'idiom', 'saying' or 'expression'.
 There are also many other linguistic terms that, while they have specialised uses, can all lay claim to being phrases - 'proverbs', 'adages', 'maxims', 'clichés' and so on.